Apollo Ghost Review

 Speed vs Price Comparison

-The Mantis Base, Varla Eagle One, and EVOLV Pro each take first place on the podium with their dual 1000W motors capable of putting out an extra serving of power up to 40 mph.
+When judged alongside 12 similarly-priced scooters (within a £500 bracket), the Ghost places just shy of the middle.
+The Zero 10X 60V takes first place on the podium with its dual 1200W motors capable of putting out an extra serving of power up to 45 mph.
 The Ghost is packing a smaller pair of 800W motors but still manages to ride alongside the big boys where acceleration is concerned – which we’ll soon see.

 Speed vs Weight Comparison